 Following the fire at Grenfell Tower, the government completed a review of building safety and announced new guidelines to ensure properties are safely constructed and maintained.
 We continue to take action so that our buildings are compliant with the latest government recommendations to ensure the highest level of fire safety for our customers.

 In line with these recommendations, our priority is the removal of ACM cladding (the cladding most similar to that on Grenfell Tower) from 3 blocks of flats in Portsmouth.
 The ACM cladding has been removed and work is due to be completed in January 2021.
-We’re also prioritising the safe removal of HPL cladding from 3 blocks in Southampton and we’re currently obtaining quotes from suppliers to complete the works and aim to start the replacement works by March 2021.
+We’re also prioritising the safe removal of HPL cladding from 3 blocks in Southampton and work started on the replacement works in March 2021.

 To make ACM and HPL cladded buildings safer we’ve taken quick action.
 Ahead of work starting to remove the cladding on these buildings we put in interim extra measures to ensure everyone remained safe.
 We have covered the costs of all of these interim measures so none will be recharged to customers.